jetjodh/gguf/README.md

 - drag any generated output file (i.e., picture, video, etc.; which contains the workflow metadata) to the activated browser

 ### simulator
-- design your prompt; or
+- design your own prompt; or
 - generate a random prompt/descriptor by the [simulator](https://prompt.calcuis.us) (though it might not be applicable for all)